 Safe Consumption

-- Cook Thoroughly: Ensure bones are simmered long enough to extract nutrients and kill any harmful bacteria.
+- Cook Thoroughly: Ensure soup bones are simmered long enough to extract nutrients and kill any potentially harmful bacteria.

-- Strain Carefully: Always strain your broth to remove small bone fragments.
+- Strain Carefully: Always strain your broth thoroughly to remove any small bone fragments.

-- Moderation: Avoid overconsumption to minimize risks like heavy metal exposure.
+- Moderation: Avoid excessive consumption to minimize risks, such as heavy metal exposure.

 Creative Ways to Enjoy